webdriverio-community/wdio-chromedriver-service/README.md

 (Based entirely on [wdio-selenium-standalone-service](https://github.com/webdriverio/webdriverio/tree/master/packages/wdio-selenium-standalone-service).)

 Note:
-If you're working with WebdriverIO v6, use version 7.X.X\
-If you're working with WebdriverIO v6, use version 6.X.X\
-If you're working with WebdriverIO v5, use version 5.X.X\
+If you're working with WebdriverIO v7, use version 7.X.X If you're working with WebdriverIO v6, use version 6.X.X If you're working with WebdriverIO v5, use version 5.X.X

 ----